apache/nuttx/README.txt

     configs/<board-name>/<config-dir>

-  Where <board-name> is the name of your development board and <config-dir>.
+  Where <board-name> is the name of your development board and <config-dir>
-  Configuring NuttX requires only copying three files from the <config-dir>
+  is the name of the sub-directory containing a specific configuration for that board.
+Configuring NuttX requires only copying three files from the
-  to the directory where you installed NuttX (TOPDIR) (and sometimes one additional file to the directory the NuttX application package (APPSDIR)):
+  <config-dir> to the directory where you installed NuttX (TOPDIR) (and
+  sometimes one additional file to the directory the NuttX application package (APPSDIR)):

     Copy configs/<board-name>/<config-dir>/Make.def to ${TOPDIR}/Make.defs